ruby-on-wheels/ruby-on-wheels.github.io/_posts/2019-04-17-installing-the-water-system.md

 ## Installing the boiler

-A proper shower needs hot water, does it?
+A proper shower requires hot water, does it?
 After doing some research, I found a German [manufacturer](https://www.elgena.de/) building small-sized 12 Volt boilers that can heat up 6 liters to 80 degrees Celsius.
 The boiler nicely fits under the sink next to the shower.

 ![Sink below the filter terminal](/assets/images/IMG_4456.jpg)

 The (really) hot water can be mixed with cold water to get enough warm water for a pleasant shower.

-According to the boiler's specifications, it was supposed to support a pressure up to 3bar which seemed to align well with the specifications of my pump.
+According to the boiler's specifications, it was supposed to support a pressure of up to 3bar which seemed to align well with the specifications of the pump.
 Unfortunately, the safety valve of the boiler opened right before the pump would automatically stop pumping.
-I installed a pressure regulator in front of the boiler which solved the problem perfectly.
+I installed a pressure regulator in front of the boiler which solved the problem. :pray:

 ![Pressure regulator in front of the boiler](/assets/images/IMG_4487.jpg)